The fourteenth annual West Virginia Small Farm Conference begins on February 21 at the Waterfront Place Hotel in Morgantown, West Virginia.

 “These small farms are the essence of West Virginia agriculture.”

-The event is being hosted by West Virginia University Extension Services in conjunction with the W.Va.
+The event is hosted by West Virginia University Extension Services in conjunction with the W.Va.
 Department of Agriculture and various other partners, Leonhardt said.

 The division will also hold a "West Virginia Grown" stakeholder meeting, seeking valuable input from state agriculturalists, with a complete relaunch of the branding program set for this spring.